jonchuaenzhe/gpt2-synonym-generator/README.md

 This project fine-tunes the GPT2 model to generate synonyms to input words.
 The training and test data is obtained from https://www.wordsapi.com/

-In depth project description is in the notebook
+In depth project descriptions are in the notebooks